Confused?

 Be yourself; and, do not try to find the “right” answer.

 Proof read your application!
-There are as many potential points for formatting as there are for content.
 Have multiple people read your essay not only for spelling and grammar errors but also to check that your content has logical consistency and answers the question.
 Also, type your essay in Word or another word processing program, read a printed version and only once you are happy with the final product, copy and paste it into the application.
 You should not complete the application on your cell phone, it is much too difficult to spot errors or format correctly.

 Do not exceed the word limit but be sure to also meet the word minimum.
 Your response should be between 200 and 500 words per essay.
 If you are barely making 200 words make sure you are not leaving out any details that should be included.
 If you have exceeded the 500 words then the application will cut off the excess.
 Look for redundancies, or details that do not support your main point and eliminate them.